Ms. Kaci Nowadley

 Ms. Johnson is a Computer Science and Mathematics teacher at Williamsville North High School.
 She teaches the new AP Computer Science Principles course in her school.

-Mr. Dillelis is a Computer Science and Technology teacher at Williamsville East High School.
+Mr. Dellellis is a Computer Science and Technology teacher at Williamsville East High School.
 He teaches the new AP Computer Science Principles course in his school